CDC expected to backpedal on some masking guidelines

-The official spoke on condition of anonymity because the person was not authorized to release the data.

-The Centers for Disease Control and Prevention was expected to make an announcement later Tuesday.
+The official spoke on condition of anonymity because the person was not authorized to discuss details of the new policy.
+The CDC was expected to make an announcement later in the day.

+The new guidance follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
+The country is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.

 For much of the pandemic, the CDC advised Americans to wear masks outdoors if they were within 6 feet of one another.

-Note: Editor’s note: For local impact, Monroe County Public Health Commissioner Dr. Michael Mendoza will join other health officials for a coronavirus briefing at 2 p.m. that will be live streamed on this page.